-Student's need to verify whether the NU clinical classes can count as "group supervision" for state licensure purposes.
+It is the student's responsibility to verify whether the NU clinical classes can count as "group supervision" for state licensure or not.

-- Students are expected to meet with their Local Clinical Supervisor for at least one hour each week. - Students are expected to attend and actively participate in the 2.5-hour online course with their assigned NU Faculty.
-Students must consult with the CAT to discuss any exceptions to this weekly arrangement. - According to COAMFTE standards, students may not count any client contact hours during a week in which they did not meet with an AAMFT Approved Supervisor or Supervisor Candidate (NU Faculty meet this requirement). - Students are required to complete all clinical paperwork, documents, treatment plans, case notes, etc required by local site/supervisor within timeframe designated by site/supervisor policies unless the university is closed on the date your group meets.
-In these cases, students can count hours for that week as long as they meet with their Local Supervisor in the same week.
+- Students are expected to meet with their Local Clinical Supervisor for at least one hour each week. - Students are expected to attend and actively participate in the two-hour online course with their assigned NU Faculty.
+Students must consult with the CAT to discuss any exceptions to this weekly arrangement. - According to COAMFTE standards, students may not count any client contact hours during a week in which they did not meet with an AAMFT Approved Supervisor or Supervisor Candidate (NU Faculty meet this requirement).